Blood from the Mummy's Tomb: Shooting

 Peter Cushing was cast in the film and completed one day's filming before leaving the production after his wife was diagnosed with emphysema.
 Cushing was replaced by Andrew Keir.
 The R1 DVD of the film released in the United States by Anchor Bay Entertainment contains still photographs of Cushing's day on the production.

 Director Seth Holt died of a heart attack five weeks into the six-week shoot, collapsing into cast member Aubrey Morris's arms and dying on set.
 Michael Carreras asked Don Sharp to take over but the director was unable to as he had signed to direct a film in Israel for the producer of Puppet on a Chain (this film was ultimately not made).

-Michael Carreras directed the final week's filming.
+Michael Carreras directed the final week's filming, notably all of George Coulouris' scenes.
 He said Holt's footage did not cut together.

 According to the book Hammer, House of Horror: Behind the Screams by Howard Maxford, the budget for the film was £200,000.
 The film was shot at Elstree Studios in Hertfordshire.